 “Perhaps you should go to the motion picture theater.”

 I interpreted that as an ultimatum to shut-up, so I continued drinking, sinking away into the pleasant murkiness of intoxication.
-With my empty stomach, my plunge went down even faster, and it wasn’t long before I had a good drunk going.
+With an empty stomach, my plunge went down even faster, and it wasn’t long before I had a good drunk going.

 My headache wouldn’t go away though, so I adjourned to the bathroom and indulged a little nose-candy.
 I did a double-snort, one for each nostril, and combined with the beers—test pattern notwithstanding—I felt pretty damn good in a hurry.

 As the night wore on, a few more people came to the bar.
 I’d seen them around on plenty of nights, but I’ve never bothered to learn their names.
 One was that big, lumberjack-looking bastard with the mullet and mustache.
 Another was a short, fat woman who looked like Danny DeVito in drag.
 And there was this skinny, pasty-looking punk who looked like he wanted to be in someone’s rock band, but no one would touch him.

 I drank and did more blasts in the bathroom.
 Feeling good about myself, I hit the jukebox.
 Ordinarily, I play nice with the music, but in the mood I was in, I just went straight to the classics: all 80’s rock, all the time.

 Apparently my fellow patrons didn’t appreciate my choice in music, because they were all looking at me like I’d farted in church.
 I was especially surprised Lumberjack-Mullet wasn’t going for the 80’s rock, but after a few beers and hits of coke, I was feeling invincible.

 “What?”
 I said.
 “You got a problem with my music?”

 Despite looking so pissed at me, Lumberjack said, “I am of fine, high quality.”